MauroSerantes/Minesweeper/README.md

 ### Instructions for play 🔧

-_The main game includes three command buttons: Reset Button, Dig Mode Button (Shovel), Flag Mode Button (Flag)._
-When Dig Mode is activate you can reveal any cell exept the ones that are marked by a flag.
+_The main game includes three command buttons: Reset Button, Dig Mode Button (Shovel), Flag Mode Button (Flag)._\n _When Dig Mode is activate you can reveal any cell exept the ones that are marked by a flag._
-When Flag Mode is activate you can mark or dismark any cell with a flag (The number of flags is equal to the total number of mines)
+_When Flag Mode is activate you can mark or dismark any cell with a flag (The number of flags is equal to the total number of mines)_

 #### Here some screeshots of the main game